mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 #### Querying

-There are many different ways to query temporal data, some are simple, some are complex.
+There are many different ways to query temporal data, some are simple, and some are complex.
 There are probably other possibilities other than those described in this documentation, but here are some basics to get you started:

-**Important** - Unlike RavenDB's standard Versioning bundle, the Temporal Versioning bundle indexes *everything*, including current data, revisions, and artifacts.
+**Important** - Unlike RavenDB's standard Versioning bundle, the Temporal Versioning bundle does not exclude revisions from being indexed.
+By default *everything* is indexed, including current data, revisions, and artifacts.
 In order to avoid duplicates, the results must be filtered.
 If you specify an effective date on your session, this is done for you server-side and the statistics `SkippedResults` and `TotalResults` will be affected.
 This is important when paging your query results.
 Refer to the [RavenDB Documentation](http://ravendb.net/docs/client-api/querying/paging) on paging with skipped results.

 ##### Querying data dynamically